LNE soccer coach who had interesting start to coaching hired for new coaching job

 Northeast had a 1-16 record the year before Simley took over.
 The first years with Simley as head coach weren’t much better, but the Rockets had improved each of the past three seasons.
 That included a 5-8 record last season, including four wins in conference matches.

-All of the matches this season were cancelled due to the COVID-19 pandemic.
+All of the matches this season were canceled because of the COVID-19 pandemic.

 “Last spring was probably our most successful year,” Simley said.
 “It seemed like last year we really turned a corner, and it’s too bad we didn’t get to play this year because I really felt like this year we were going to be taking another step forward.
 The program is heading in the right direction.”